mobile-dev-inc/maestro-docs/advanced/javascript/run-javascript.md

 [evalscript.md](../../api-reference/commands/evalscript.md)
 {% endcontent-ref %}

-### Inbuilt functions & properties
+## Inbuilt functions & properties

 Whilst the JavaScript environment is limited, there are a few inbuilt things that can be used:

-#### maestro object
+### object `maestro`

-The maestro object contains the following properties:
+The `maestro` object contains the following properties:

 | Field Name    | Value                    |
 | ----------    | ------------------------ |
 | `copiedText`  | Results of the [copyTextFrom](../../api-reference/commands/copytextfrom.md) command.
 See [Access element text](./access-element-text.md) |
 | `platform`    | The platform the test is running on.
 Either `ios` or `android` |

-The `maestro.platform` value might be useful for conditional logic that differs between Android and iOS.
+The `maestro.platform` value is useful for conditional logic that differs between Android and iOS.
 For example, you might want to handle location permission differently:

 ```yaml
 - runScript: setPermissionsVars.js